 As a psychology major at Michigan Tech, you’ll have close interaction with faculty members.
-Your course work will include a commitment to the scientific method—research design and statistical analysis—and you’ll gain experience using cutting-edge technology, such as eye-trackers, virtual reality interfaces, and neurophysiological recording equipment.
+Your course work will include a commitment to the scientific method—research design and statistical analysis—and you’ll gain experience using cutting-edge technology, such as eye-trackers, Google glasses, a usability suite, virtual reality interfaces, and neurophysiological recording equipment.

 What You Need to Know About This Program

 - Michigan Tech’s psychology program allows you to specialize in developmental, cognitive, social psychology, or other areas that interest you.

 - We have almost a 100 percent placement rate in graduate school for those who apply.

 - You can lead your own research project.
 Past projects have involved human-technology interaction and the factors influencing students’ motivation and interest in science, technology, engineering, and math careers.

 - You have the opportunity to work with faculty on their research as an undergraduate—something reserved for graduate students at many schools.

 - The skills you gain through the strong emphasis on research methodology and communication skills—both written and verbal—will prepare you well for employment or graduate school.

 Sure, Michigan Tech is a technological university, but believe us—it’s not crazy at all to think about incorporating loads of smart research into your undergraduate major.
 Many psychology students have presented research projects as co-authors at local, regional, and national psychological conferences and have been co-authors on published scientific papers, including work appearing in the Journal of Clinical and Experimental Neuropsychology, Brain and Cognition, and the Proceedings of the Human Factors and Ergonomics Society.